 Committee on Shared Ministry

-During this time of pandemic when we aren’t meeting in person, and also when Rev. Bryan is gone during his sabbatical this fall, we want you to be aware that the Committee on Shared Ministry continues to meet monthly.
-Our role, as described in our By-Laws, is to facilitate the healthy and effective functioning of the ministries of UUFC, including, but not limited to, that of the minister.
-This role includes dealing with any conflicts that could affect the effectiveness of our Fellowship’s ministry.
-Please feel free to call any of the members of the COSM with any questions, issues, or concerns that you may have:
+The Committee on Shared Ministry meets monthly.
+Our role, as described the UUFC By-laws, is to facilitate the healthy and effective functioning of the ministries of UUFC, including, but not limited to, that of the minister.
+This role includes dealing with any conflicts within the Fellowship that could affect the effectiveness of our ministry together.
+Please feel free to call any of the members of the COSM (Megan Johnson, Angela Risdon, Mike Cassetta) with any questions, issues, or concerns you may have.

 Dave joined UUFC in 2009 shortly after moving to Chico to teach Biology at Chico State.
 His two boys, Ben and Alex, attend the kid’s RE program and Dave sings in the choir.
 Go Tenors!
 He likes the Unitarian Church because of the openness to different ideas and beliefs.
 It didn’t take long for the church to feel like an extended family.
 Thank you UUFC!

 Bob returned to Chico from Oakland in 2017 to be near family.
-He has spent most of his life in the Bay area, primarily Oakland where he enjoyed a 20 year career as a professional painter and the same tenure as a Unitarian Universalist.
 After high school in Oroville, he graduated from Chico State, married, had a daughter, and then a grandson.
+Bob has spent most of his life in the Bay area, primarily Oakland, where he enjoyed a 20-year career as a professional painter and the same tenure as a Unitarian Universalist.
 He is pleased to be continuing as a member of our Board.

 Courtney is excited to be continuing on our Board, doing the work of our Fellowship for love and justice.
 She grew up in the Pennsylvania rust belt which has given her an interesting perspective that she brings to her professional and personal lives, especially after marrying a childhood best friend, Dave Singer.
-After living in Arizona for 10 years, moving to California, and joining UUFC, has been a wonderful experience.
+After living in Arizona for 10 years, Courtney says, “moving to California, and joining UUFC, has been a wonderful experience.”

 Susan has been a resident of Chico since 1982.
 She manages a HUD-subsidized senior apartment building.
 She holds Undergrad Degrees in Gerontology and Health Education, with a minor in nutrition from CSU, Chico.
-She discovered her philosophy or spiritual leanings were actually UU and has been a member of UUFC since 2006.
+Susan discovered her philosophy or spiritual leanings were actually UU and has been a member of UUFC since 2006.
 She is married and has a grown daughter and two grandchildren.
-Susan’s interests include, her cats, reading, staying active by attending CrossFit classes at a local affiliate and the science and truth behind how things work.
-She is the assistant treasurer, a worship associate and is serving our fellowship for a second term on our board
+Susan’s interests include her cats, reading, staying active by attending CrossFit classes and the science and truth behind how things work.
+At UUFC, Susan is the assistant treasurer, a worship associate, and is serving our fellowship for a second term on our board.

 Pam’s family moved to Chico in 2016 to be close to her daughter’s growing family.
 She was a member of the UU of San Mateo, CA, and knew that UUFC would provide a wonderful group of new friends.
 Pam is a board certified music therapist, working mostly with seniors and specializing in dementia care and neurological music therapy.
 Pam is happy to participate in the work of the Board.
 Aside from music, she also enjoys gardening, walking, and being a grandma.